ClosedNon-Profit

 What is the Distributed National Collections?

 The Distributed National Collections is a non-profit grant offered by Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts in Australia.
 The Distributed National Collections Program supports the identification, development, conservation, maintenance and display of nationally significant artistic or cultural collections.
-It also funds training, professional development, partnering, networking, collection support and management activities to strengthen best practice in the museums and galleries sector.
+It also funds training, professional development, partnering, networking, collection support and management activities through three specified grantees delivering sub-programs.

 Who is eligible for the Distributed National Collections?